parm1der/parm1der.github.io/_posts/2019-07-02-music-streaming-revolution.md

 ---
 layout: post
 title: The Streaming Revolution I - Music
-subtitle: The changes
+subtitle: Is this the end of owning music?
 date: 2019-07-02 18:00
 author: stereotopia
 image: /assets/images/hmv-leic.jpg
 imagecaption: HMV LEICESTER
 category: posts
 keywords: Music, Streaming, HMV, Leicester, Spotify, Tech, Future
-description: Is this the end of owning music?
+description: I was walking through the city centre on my lunch break and the sign stopped me in my tracks.
+Leicester's HMV store is closing down.
+With streaming taking over, is this the end of owning music?
 excerpt_separator: <!--more-->
 ---